 Two-dimensional transient analysis of field-plate GaAs MESFETs has been performed by considering surface states in the region from the gate toward the drain.
-The field-plate length $L{\rm FP}$ and the thickness of SiO2 passivation layer d are varied as parameters.
-It has been shown that the drain lag and current slump are reduced by introducing a field plate longer than the length of surface-state region $L{\rm S}$ , but they are not removed completely when d is thick.
-It has been clearly shown that when d becomes very thin ( $\leq 0.02 \mu$ m), the lags and current slump are completely removed for $L{\rm FP}$ longer than $L{\rm S}$ .
-By carefully examining the $L{\rm FP}$ dependence for $d = 0.02 \mu$ m, it has been found that the lags and current slump are completely removed even if $L{\rm FP}$ is comparable to $L{\rm S}$ .
+The field-plate length and the thickness of SiO2 passivation layer are varied as parameters.
+It has been shown that the drain lag is not removed when the SiO2 layer is thick even if the field-plate length is longer than the length of surfacestate region.
+But when the SiO2 layer becomes thinner than $0.02 \mu m$, the drain lag, gate lag and current slump are completely removed by introducing a field plate longer than the surface-state layer length because the surface-state effects may be masked.
+By carefully examining the fieldplate length dependence of lags and current collapse when the SiO2 layer thickness is 0.02 μ m, it has been found that they are completely removed even if the field-plate length is a little shorter than the surface-state layer length.